ScriptFUSION/Porter/README.md

 Audience
 --------

 Porter is useful for anyone wanting a [simple API](#porters-api) to import data into PHP applications.
-Data typically comes from third-party APIs, but it could come from any source, including web scraping or even first-party APIs (using Porter to consume our own data services).
+Data typically comes from third-party APIs, but it could come from any source, including web scraping or even first-party APIs, using Porter to consume our own data services.
 Porter is a uniform way to abstract importing data, with benefits.

 Benefits
 --------

- * Provides a [framework](#architecture) for structuring data imports.
+ * Provides a [framework](#architecture) of inter-operable components for structuring data imports.
  * Defines structured import concepts, such as [providers](#providers) that provide data via one or more [resources](#resources).
- * Offers post-import [transformations](#transformers), such as [filtering](#filtering), to translate third-party data into useful data.
+ * Offers post-import [transformations](#transformers), such as [filtering](#filtering) and [mapping][MappingTransformer], to transform third-party data into useful data.
  * Protects against intermittent network failure with [durability](#durability) features.
  * Supports raw data [caching](#caching), at the connector level, for each import.
- * Joins many disparate data sets together using [sub-imports][MappingTransformer].
+ * Joins many disparate data sets together using [sub-imports][Sub-imports].

 Quick start
 -----------